Sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/pre-development/discovery/project-planning.md

 Client stakeholders, identified earlier in the project are good candidates for assisting with UAT.
 If additional users, who have not been part of the project to this point, will be brought in for testing some lead time is recommended to give them an overview of Content Hub and the goals of the project.

-If is recommended that a test plan be developed which the UAT team can work against.
+It is recommended that a test plan be developed which the UAT team can work against.
 The test plan should cover all of the project requirements including workflows, security and permissions, and integrations.

 Issues, inconsistencies, or changes identified during testing should be logged with details on the expected outcome versus the actual outcome.
 Items should be prioritized and aligned with the client team on which items must be address for go-live and which can be added to a backlog for later consideration